 In most villages, Easter celebrations happen in local churches.
 On Easter Sunday, a procession goes along the streets in every city and town, greeting people on Christ's resurrection.
 In some villages, you can see small processions called "compassos" going to people's homes with a figurine of Jesus, bringing joy and blessings.

-Semana Santa in Braga
+Easter events in Braga

 The largest processions take place on Palm Sunday.
-It's the Procession of the Palms at St. Paul's Church and Steps Procession (“Procissão dos Passos”).
-Washing of feet and Mass of the institution of the Eucharist (Lord's Supper) takes place on Thursday while Friday brings in “Teofórica” and Lord's Burial's Processions.
-Resurrection Procession takes place on Saturday night.
+It's the Procession of the Palms, starting at 11 am at Seminar Church and Steps Procession (“Procissão dos Passos”), which starts at 9:30 pm near Santa Cruz Church.
+Washing of feet and Mass of the institution of the Eucharist (Lord's Supper) takes place on Thursday ar 9:30 at Mercy Church.
+Good Friday brings in “Teofórica” and Lord's Burial's Procession, which starts at 9:30 pm from Se Cathedral.
+The final Resurrection Procession takes place on Saturday night before Easter.

-Semana Santa in Loulé
+Easter events in Loulé

 One of the biggest processions in the country is the Festa da Mãe Soberana (Feast of the Sovereign Mother) in Loulé, Algarve region.
 This massive religious gathering honors the town’s patron saint, Nossa Senhora da Piedade.
 TFesta da Mãe Soberana usually lasts for two days.
 Festa Pequena is held on Easter Sunday and Festa Grande takes place 15 days later.

 Thousands of people flock to Loulé to watch the procession, which lasts for about an hour before the mass at 6 pm.
 The route goes along Rua de Nossa Senhora da Piedade towards São Francisco Church.
 The end of the procession is marked with fireworks!